Ever looked at training plans and seen the term 'easy' run and then think to yourself, 'What? None of my runs are easy!'

 It's like being told that you shouldn't be running as it's too hard for you.
 And if you are like me, that just makes you more determined to prove them wrong!

 So what is supposed to be an easy run?
 And how fast should I be going?

 If you have ever looked at a training plan you will come across terminology such as:

 - Easy Runs

 - Tempo Runs

-Apart from the hills and speed which I think are kinda self-explanatory, I wonder how fast I should be doing for the easy and tempo runs.
-I'll cover tempo runs in a different post, but for now, I'll stick with the easy.
+Apart from the hills and speed which I think are kinda self-explanatory, what's the difference between easy, tempo and intervals?
+We'll cover tempo and intervals in different blog posts, but let's focus on easy.

 What Is An Easy Run?